 Society Fellows and members receive up to a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
 Log in to our website to access your discount code and simply enter it at the checkout on the Wiley website.

-Find out more about the book on the Geography Directions blog.
+Find out more about the book on the Geography Directions blog or watch Dr Ingram talk more about his book below.

 This month's Geographical features a dossier on deforestation.